How East Kent Freemasons Help Their Local Communities

 Throughout the year the Cornwallis East Kent Freemasons’ Charity, together with numerous Lodges and Chapters, give generous help to local charities and other good causes.
 Altogether in 2015 they gave more than £218,000 – read more about their charitable giving.

 Some recent examples of the charitable nature of Freemasons are summarised below.

 Just click on each item to read more.

-The East Kent Masonic Fishing Charity hold their last event of the 2015 season at Chart Fishery.
+The East Kent branch of the Masonic Fishing Charity hold their fourth and final event of the 2017 season.